Parliamentary.ai

 Government Spending

-The bill states that any expenditure incurred by a Minister of the Crown or a government department under this Act, and any increase in sums payable under any other Act due to this Act, shall be paid out of money provided by Parliament.
-No specific figures are provided.
+The bill states that any expenditure incurred by a Minister of the Crown or a government department under the Act, and any increase in sums payable under other Acts due to this Act, will be paid out of money provided by Parliament.
+Specific figures are not provided in the bill text.

 Groups Affected

-- Courts and tribunals: Will handle disputes arising from the application of the GAAP.
+• Courts and tribunals: These bodies will be involved in resolving disputes arising from the application of GAAP.

 Powered by nyModel